-Facing any family law issue can be stressful or even downright daunting.
+Facing any uncontested family law issue can be stressful or even downright daunting.
 Having time with your kids or your future financial security at stake can be draining enough – but the prospect of a contentious battle in court can make things even worse.

-Resolving family law disputes through traditional litigation, however, is not necessary in every case.
-While there is certainly a time and a place for a litigated divorce or child custody dispute, mediation can provide for a calmer, more collaborative alternative for many.
+Resolving uncontested family law disputes through traditional litigation, however, is not necessary in every case.
+While there is certainly a time and a place for a litigated uncontested divorce or child custody dispute, mediation can provide for a calmer, more collaborative alternative for many.
 And notably, mediation can help improve your mental health throughout a stressful period.

 What is mediation?